 GP Data Breach Compensation Claims Guide – How Much Compensation Can I Claim? – Amounts For GP Data Breach

+By Stephen Hudson.
+Last Updated 12th April 2022.
 By now, you’ve probably heard of the General Data Protection Regulation which is more commonly referred to as GDPR.
 The European Union introduced GDPR in 2018 and it was enacted into law in this country by The Data Protection Act 2018.
 The idea behind GDPR is that you have control over how organisations collect, store and use your data.
-In this article, we’re going to look at when you could make a data breach compensation claim against your GP if they breach GDPR rules.
+In this guide, we’re going to look at when you could make a data breach claim against your GP if they breach GDPR rules.